 Publius Porcius Licinus (Nova Roma)

-Imperator P. Porcius Licinus tribunician senator is one of the current praetors of Nova Roma, that is, the vice-president of the republic.
-He is also one of the special generals, commanders-in-chief of the Nova Roman Reenactment Armies as legatus pro praetore in co-command of a number of legions, responsible for the legal aspects of past efforts that were made for saving Nova Roma.
+Imperator P. Porcius Licinus, member of the Senate as vir praetorius, is one of the current curator aerarii of Nova Roma.
+He is also one of the special generals, commanders-in-chief of the Nova Roman Reenactment Armies as propraetor in co-command of a number of legions, responsible for the legal aspects of past efforts that were made for saving Nova Roma.
 In these series of internal conflicts, he distinguished himself as one of the leaders of the Roman republican liberatores, and was acclaimed imperator twice.
 P. Licinus was awarded with the highest possible decoration a Roman could be awarded, the corona civica, and the senate voted him a triumph, for serving as the assistant commander-in-chief leading the legions of Nova Roma in overcoming the complicated conflict called the Third "Civil War" of Nova Roma, during which Nova Roma would have perished, if he didn't become one of our saviors.

 P. Licinus has become known as the champion of liberty and republicanism, when he, as tribune of the plebs, defended the freedom of opinion, free speech and the rights of the citizens when Cn.
 Caesar and L. Sulla launched a coup d'état against the lawful government of Nova Roma, starting what has been called (tongue in cheek) the Third "Civil War" of Nova Roma.